anupamguptacal/cse332-p2-goldenaxe/src/p2/writeup/WriteUp.md

 --------

 ## Project Enjoyment ##
-- How Was Your Partnership?
-  <pre>TODO</pre>

 - What was your favorite part of the project?
+Why?
   <pre>TODO</pre>

 - What was your least favorite part of the project?
+Why?
   <pre>TODO</pre>

 - How could the project be improved?
+Why?
   <pre>TODO</pre>

 - Did you enjoy the project?
+Why or why not?
   <pre>TODO</pre>

 -----